 This information should not be relied upon as legal or professional advice.
 Read the disclaimer.

-It is very important for a constituent to seek legal advice if they are considering an appeal.
-The Commons Library briefing Legal help: where to go and how to pay, provides information about sources of legal help and advice.
+It is important for a constituent to seek legal advice if they are considering an appeal.
+The Commons Library briefing Legal help: where to go and how to pay provides information about sources of legal help and advice.

 Appeals from the magistrates’ court and appeals from the Crown Court in England and Wales have different rules, and there are different rules for appeals in Scotland.
 This page does not include the rules for Scotland.

-There is information about the appeal process and procedure at the Gov.uk page, Appeal a magistrates’ court verdict.
+Further information on the appeal process and procedure is available on the Gov.uk page, Appeal a magistrates’ court verdict.

 A constituent must apply for permission to appeal within 28 days of: